caltechlibrary/newt/newtmustache_explained.md

 `vars`
 : Holds any path variables found in the request URL path

-This provides a flexible set of properties for use in creating an HTML page (or other type of text document) from the output of the Newt Mustache service.
+These provide a flexible set of properties for use in creating an HTML page (or other type of text content) from the output of the Newt Mustache service.

-Aside from `vars` and `body` the rest of the information (e.g. templates, options, vocabulary) are read in when Newt Mustache is started.
-It does not read from disk after that and doesn't write to disk either.
-Newt Mustache only communicates via HTTP on localhost.
-If you change the options, update your vocabulary file you will need to restart Newt Mustache (or `newt`) to see those changes.
+The `vars` and `body` values are determined when a POST request is maid. `options`, `vocabulary` are set when the Newt Mustache service starts up.
+If either `options` or `vocabulary` changes you will not see the changes until you restart the Newt Mustache service.

 ## Two ways to run Newt Mustache

 Newt provides two options for running Newt Mustache.
-Newt comes with the Newt Mustache web service, `newtmustache` or `newtmustache.exe`.
-This is a standalone web service suitable to be run from init or systemd on your POSIX system.
-A second more convient way is to run Newt Mustache with the `newt` command.
-This is what I use when developing a Newt application.
-With `newt` you can run Newt Router, Newt Mustache and PostgREST if configured in your Newt YAML's applications properties.
+Newt comes with the Newt Mustache web service, `newtmustache` (`newtmustache.exe` on Windows).
+This is a standalone web service suitable suitable for running from the command line or via your POSIX systems' init or systemd services.
+A second more convenient way is to run Newt Mustache is with the `newt` command (`newt.exe` on Windows).
+The `newt` command is provided to support a fluid development experience.
+The one command can perform several actions, e.g. "init", "generate" and "run".
+In the following documentation I'll be using the `newt` command to run our Newt Mustache service.

+## Getting started with Newt Mustache

-In this document we will assume you are running Newt Mustache using the `newt` command.
+In this short tutorial we are going to create a web application that says hello.
+Only Newt Mustache will be used to implement this service.

-## Step 1, you need a Newt YAML file
+### Step 1, create a Newt YAML file

-We want to start with configuration.
-We need to configure both the applications property and templates property to run Newt Mustache.
-Here's a simple example you should type in as save as "hello.yaml".
+Since I am just focusing on Newt Mustache I recommend typing in the YAML content below and saving it to a file called "hello.yaml".

 ~~~yaml
 applications: